Bharath-2656/movie-review-app/README.md

 - `build`: Builds the application for production.
 - `lint`: Lints the code using ESLint.
 - `preview`: Previews the built application.

+### Environment Variables

+The application uses the following environment variables:

+- `REACT_APP_API_URL`: The base URL for the API.
+Default value is `http://localhost:3000/api`.

+### Dependencies

+The project dependencies are managed using npm and can be found in the `package.json` file.

+## Additional Details

+### API Endpoints

+The application interacts with the following API endpoints:

+- `GET /api/movies`: Fetches a list of movies.
+- `POST /api/movies`: Creates a new movie.
+- `PUT /api/movies/:id`: Updates an existing movie.
+- `DELETE /api/movies/:id`: Deletes a movie.
+- `GET /api/reviews/movie/:movieId`: Gets a Movie review
+- `POST /api/reviews/:movieId`: Adds a review to a specific movie.
+- `PUT /api/reviews/:reviewId`: Updates a review
+- `DELETE /api/reviews/:reviewId`: Deletes a review

 ## Configuration Files Documentation